-- Describe the roles and responsibilities of safety and health representatives - Understand the relationships between workers and their safety and health representatives - Know who to raise WHS issues with
+- Describe the roles and responsibilities of health and safety representatives - Understand the relationships between workers and their health and safety representatives - Know who to raise WHS issues with

-In many workplaces, safety and health representatives (SHReps) are a link between you and your employer, representing workers on health and safety issues to keep the workplace safe.
+In many workplaces, health and safety representatives (HSRs) are a link between you and your employer, representing workers on health and safety issues to keep the workplace safe.

-SHReps are nominated and voted in by their workmates.
+HSRs are nominated and voted in by their workmates.
 They make it easier to deal with health and safety problems, as they are specially trained and experienced in doing so.

-SHReps roles and responsibilities are to:
+HSRs roles and responsibilities are to:

-- regularly inspect the workplace to ensure it is safe - immediately investigate any accident, dangerous incident or near miss incident - · report hazards in the workplace to their employer - · consult and cooperate with the employer on safety and health matters - communicate and interact with workers about safety and health matters.
+- regularly inspect the workplace to ensure it is safe - immediately investigate any accident, dangerous incident or near miss incident - report hazards in the workplace to their employer - · consult and cooperate with the employer on health and safety matters - communicate and interact with workers about health and safety matters.

 If you have any concerns about dangers in the workplace, speak up.
-You can go to your SHReps or your human resources officer, as well as your employer.
+You can go to your HSRs or your human resources officer, as well as your employer.

-SHReps are a link between you and your employer, representing workers on health and safety issues.
+HSRs are a link between you and your employer, representing workers on health and safety issues.

-SHReps are not responsible for solving health and safety problems in the workplace.
+HSRs are not responsible for solving health and safety problems in the workplace.
 That's still the responsibility of your employer.

-Section 3: Quiz - Safety and health representatives
+Section 3: Quiz - Health and safety representatives

+10. Health and safety representatives:

-- 11. Safety and health representatives: - a.
-Work for the government to impose the law - b.
-Are employees that have been nominated and voted by their workmates to represent them on work health and safety matters - c.
-Are senior employees in the workplace d.
+- a.
+Work for the government to impose the law

+- b.
+Are workers that have been nominated and voted by their workmates to represent them on work health and safety matters

+- c.
+Are senior employees in the workplace

+- d.
+All of the above

+- 11. What are the roles of health and representatives?

+- a.
+Purchasing PPE for workers

+- b.
+Solving health and safety problems

+- c.
+Representing workers on health and safety issues and investigating any accidents or near miss incidents

+- d.
 All of the above